srcimon/screwbox/UNRELEASED-CHANGES.md

 - Moved volume control to new `AudioConfiguration` (#186)
 - Replaced `Audio.playEffectLooped(Sound)` with `Audio.playEffect(Sound, SoundOptions)` to extend options in the future (#187)
 - Added individual volume control for sounds via `SoundOptions.volume(Percent)` (#187)
+- Added auto update from mono to stereo for `Sounds` on load to support additional audio features to come

 ### 🪛 Bug Fixes